cdutten/rn-todo-app/README.md

-# Udemy course with React Native
+# Todo App with React native

-Example Todo App created in the Basic Section of [this](https://www.udemy.com/react-native-the-practical-guide) course.
+Example Todo App created in the Basic Section of [this course](https://www.udemy.com/react-native-the-practical-guide).

 ## Docker image build